WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 Returning to our ongoing example, let’s do the math:

-Now, the total tax rate for 2022 is just under 29% when EI premiums are added into the mix.
+Now, the total tax rate for 2023 is just over 29% when EI premiums are added into the mix.
 Almost one third of the money you make will go to the government, which might make you want to rip your hair out and forget all about this self-employment thing.

 Don’t lose heart just yet.
 There are ways to reduce your tax amount through charitable giving, Registered Retirement Savings Plan (RRSP) contributions, and determining which business expenses you can deduct.
 We’ll discuss these next.